 - L&M Coal Holdings on the sale of various coal exploration related assets to Bathurst Resources

 - Vector on its advanced metering arrangements with Genesis Energy

-- a range of financial sector participants on the impact of the Financial Markets Conduct Act, including submissions and input on the design of the regime
+- a range of financial sector participants on the impact and implementation of the Financial Markets Conduct Act, including submissions and input on the design of the regime

 - a number of major financial service providers (domestic and offshore) on managed fund establishment and ongoing compliance

-- various entities on the impact of the new financial service provider and anti-money laundering laws
+- various entities on the impact of financial service provider and anti-money laundering laws

 - various issuers on securities law and Listing Rule compliance